 While many critics have their reasons for disliking Nickelback, others have been constantly surprised by their musical quality, with some music-lovers reacting angrily to the quality of their Metallica cover.

-However, in a recent interview with Singapore’s Bandwagon, bassist Mike Kroeger discussed the hate the band receives on an almost constant basis.
+However, in an interview with Singapore’s Bandwagon, bassist Mike Kroeger discussed the hate the band receives on an almost constant basis.